naresh2903/FlightsAndSearchService/README.md

 }

 ```
+- To create a model in src use this command
+`
+ npx sequelize model:generate --name Airport --attributes name:String, address:String,city_id:integer

+`
+- Then we use migrate command `npx sequelize db:migrate`
 - Once you've added your db config as listed above, go to the src folder from your terminal and execute `npx sequelize db:create`
 and then execute